wp-plugins/threewp-broadcast/readme.txt

 2014-01-12 This plugin will soon be replaced by a WPML premium plugin that enables broadcasting from the translation manager.
 2014-05-20 This plugin will be removed in the future.
+2014-08-14 Still awaiting patches to WPML to be integrated.

 == Changelog ==

+= 4 20140814 =
+* Fix: More robust duplicate attachment finding.
+* Fix: Do a post type check before broadcasting.
+* Fix: Check for invalid thumbnails before broadcasting.
+* New: Premium Pack Plugin: All In One Calendar
+* New: Premium Pack Plugin: Protect Child Content
+* New: Premium Pack Plugin: Redirect All Children
+* New: Premium Pack Plugin: User & Blog Settings Post

 = 3 20140708 =
 * New: Blog groups: after selecting a blog group the value will no longer change back to "no group selected".